aergoio/aergolite/README.md

 your own private blockchain(s) in which you have control of what can happen.

 The entity who has the control over the blockchain is called the blockchain administrator.
-It is an user that is identified by a private + public key pair.
+It is an user that has its own private + public key pair.

 The blockchain administrator can: